GreninjasWoW/GreninjasWoW/README.md

-I wanted to be a animator but I began to make coding stuff for normal people frfr.
+I animate and code cuz i feel like to.

-I use C# and mostly only C#.
-I would use Phyton after i finish learning C# (I think...).
+I consider myself as a game developer.

--Unity Begginer
+C# and Luau user (I use Unity and Roblox Studio)
 Discord: "greninjaswow"